VTB's board approves new share sale at 4.1 kopecks per share

-MOSCOW (Reuters) - The supervisory board of VTB (VTBR.MM), Russia’s No.2 lender, has approved going forward with an additional share issue at the price of 4.1 kopecks per share, the bank said in a statement on Friday.
+MOSCOW, April 26 (Reuters) - The supervisory board of VTB , Russia’s No.2 lender, has approved going forward with an additional share issue at the price of 4.1 kopecks per share, the bank said in a statement on Friday.

 VTB said it will issue 2.5 trillion of new shares, transforming into approximately 19 percent of the bank’s increased capital, according to Reuters calculations.